Bitcoin Lesson Plan for Elementary Students

 Ask: “What was different about the bean money compared to regular money?”

 Key takeaway to reinforce: Bitcoin is like the beans.
 There's a fixed amount.
 Nobody can make more.
 That's what makes it different from dollars, which the government can (and does) create more of.
+If they want to see the math behind the 21 million cap, the why only 21 million explainer breaks it down step by step.

-Take-home conversation starter
+Take-home conversation starter for kids

 Give your kid a question to think about until next time: “If you could only have 21 of something for the rest of your life, what would you pick and why?”

 - If they ask “Is Bitcoin better than dollars?”
 It's different, not necessarily better at everything.
 Dollars are easier to spend at the store today.
 Bitcoin might hold its value better over a long time.
 They're tools for different things.
+Our Bitcoin vs. dollar comparison covers the full trade-off.

 This site is created by a Bitcoin advocate and parent.
 It presents one perspective on money and financial education.
 Nothing here is financial advice.
 Bitcoin is volatile and you can lose money.
 Consult a licensed financial advisor before making investment decisions for your family.